 We collected quotes from 12 major insurers on November 19, 2025, using three standardized family profiles.
 Domestic quotes used two adults (35, 37) and two children (8, 10) for a five-day trip costing $3,000.
 International quotes used the same family for a 10-day trip costing $8,000 to Europe.
 Senior-inclusive quotes used two adults (35, 65) and two children (8, 10) for a 10-day trip costing $10,000.

-We gathered quotes manually from each insurer's online portal, selecting the cheapest available plan that met basic coverage requirements.
+We gathered quotes manually from each insurer's online portal and selected the cheapest plan that met basic coverage requirements.
 For insurers offering multiple plan tiers, we used the plan with the lowest overall cost across all three scenarios.
 Per-traveler premiums were totaled for insurers that price individually.
 Plans unavailable for certain ages were excluded from rankings.

 About Mark Fitzpatrick